We clean our houses — some of us regularly.

 The Centers for Disease Control and Prevention (CDC) and the National Institute for Occupational Safety and Health (NIOSH) that EGBE can affect the blood.

 Officials say the chemicals can be absorbed through the skin or inhaled, potentially exposing persons handling the product to levels above the exposure limit set by the Occupational Safety and Health Administration (OSHA) of 50 parts per million (ppm).

-EGBE is listed on NIOSH as possibly toxic to the eyes and skin, central nervous system, respiratory system, kidneys, and liver.
+EGBE is as possibly toxic to the eyes and skin, central nervous system, respiratory system, kidneys, and liver.
 The Agency for Toxic Substances and Disease Registry ATSDR) states it also affects development and reproduction.

 Both the ATSDR and the CDC consider it a “hazardous substance.”

 Further, scientists are concerned because EGBE doesn’t occur naturally, we don’t understand the implications of its widespread use indoors.